 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 The major difference between the Altitude Reserve and its competitors is that U.S. Bank doesn't have transfer partners and therefore its points can't be transferred to loyalty programs.
-While the card is designed for travelers, it's especially well-suited for those who want to earn cash back on their spending or redeem points in U.S. Bank's travel portal.
-As a Visa Infinite card, it also offers a whole slew of perks and benefits.
+For those who like to use their points this way, this is certainly a downside.
+But the Altitude Reserve has a different type of traveler in mind.

 Altitude Reserve Pros

-• Ability to redeem points in real time for a variety of purchases.
+- Ability to redeem points in real-time for a variety of purchases.

 Altitude Reserve Cons